AlongWY/promptml/README.md

 + The control strings can have some options, seperated with string by `|`, (e. g. `[title|upper]`, `[text|lower]`)
 + The control options can be multiple, seperated by `,`, (e. g. `[title|upper,rmpunt]`)

-# Examples will be prased
+# PromptML Examples will be prased

 1. `[cls]A [mask] news : [sent_0|lower,fix][sep|+]`
     1. String: `cls`       Control Options: {}